 1. Matakene airstrip - Lesotho

 Undoubtedly one of the scariest airstrips in the mountain Kingdom of Lesotho, if you’re a passenger.
-The airstrip ends abruptly after 549meters with a cliff and a huge drop!
-Did we mention that it’s 7550 meters above sea level?
+The airstrip ends abruptly after 585 meters with a cliff and a huge drop!
+Did we mention that it’s 7550 ft above sea level?

 2. Guasa airstrip - Papua New Guinea